Chapter 40: Bitter Sweet Symphony

 I need to hear some sounds that recognize the pain in me

 Steps leading down onto the Martinaplatz, twelve in total.
 Fourth is a bit cracked, then the bray of a young child laughing down across at the Oper.
 Stand for eight seconds on bottom step, eyes gazing at the shadows underneath on the cobblestones, then turn to watch the shape coming down the steps, what’s-her-name-again –– oh yes Morgan, what a day we’ve had, the two of us — brown hair, little crinkly eyes, little crinkly green-grey eyes now that I can see them much better even with all the shadows dancing around.
 Put my hand in my pocket, grasp at phone, good it’s still there so squeeze, she shrugs, “I don’t think there’s much else we have to do now that we’ve done with the police, shall we go?”
-Yes of course we should go, left foot onto the cobblestones, tap-tap-tapping on the streets ahead of us, let’s not turn down that street shall we — yeah Mo stiffened just a little, next street seems better idea.
+Yes of course we should go, left foot onto the cobblestones, tap-tap-tapping on the streets ahead of us, let’s not turn down that street shall we — yeah her shoulder tensed up, next street seems better idea.

 Anyway.
 Gelato store, H&M, crystal and glass, left hand turn.
 Munich U-Bahn ahead, Marienplatz station.
 First train 4:18 in the morning, last train 0:59, just under two hours before last train.
 Chamois back in uni used to love trains didn’t he, he’d love Munich’s system, wonder where he is now… but where’s she going?
 “Mo…” No response from her, no need for talking from me.
 We keep walking, past the yellow-green-yellow-green of the lights, wonder where she’s going — haven’t we had enough today?
 But she keeps walking, and our footsteps are the only thing around here echoing on the cobblestones now, thumping, thumping, thumping together.
 Fountain on the right hand side but no longer flowing with water, Neues Rathaus on the left, haunting horrifying giant black shadows, Mo chooses the right.
 Sit down on the grey granite, one, two feet onto the stone.
-My legs are crossed on the patio, her fingers are in the water, swirling.
+My legs are crossed on the patio, her fingers are in the water, swirling, bubbles glistening in her wake.
 Water turns sluggish, fluid, then sluggish again, and a sigh from Morgan.

 “Don’t you want to go back to our hostel now, we need rest and —”